t-nissie/feram/README.md

 From this feram-0.23.00unstable, you can do `make check` on Windows.

+From this feram-0.23.00unstable, some tools are renamed by adding feram_ in their heads.

 A bug in src/27example-BaTiO3-new-param-E_wave/generator.sh is fixed.
 You can generate some input files automatically now.